winviji/DateParser/README.md

 Local environment needs maven to run the code

+Steps to create the project :
+Clone the repository to your local machine
+From your Java IDE,Select create a new maven project using existing pom.xml file Select the pom.xml downloaded from the remote repository

 All requied libraries will be downloaded by maven

-TEST report:
+Run the mvn test command to run the test from commandline TEST report:

-The test report is available in //DateParser/surefire-reports
+The test report is available in //DateParser/target/surefire-reports/index.html